sermanoire/Privournal/README.md

 ---

-NOTE : PRIVOURNAL'S DATABASE STORES NO DATA EXCEPT ACCOUNT DETAILS AND ENCRYPTION KEYS, ECRYPTIONS AND DECRYPTIONS ARE PURELY DONE BY LOGIC AND ENCRYPTION KEY IN USER'S ACCOUNT.
+> **NOTE:**  PRIVOURNAL'S DATABASE STORES NO DATA EXCEPT ACCOUNT DETAILS AND ENCRYPTION KEYS, ECRYPTIONS AND DECRYPTIONS ARE PURELY DONE BY LOGIC AND ENCRYPTION KEY IN USER'S ACCOUNT.

 ---